ValdiRatu/discord-bot-test/README.md

 - `npm run start` or `yarn start` starts the bot and signs it into Discord
 - `npm run deploy-commands` or `yarn deploy-commands` will sync the commands you added to the bot
 - `npm run delete-commands` or `yarn delete-commands` will remove all commands previously added

+## Adding a new command

+1. Create a command according to the `DiscordBotSlashCommand` [interface](https://github.com/kobili/discord-bot-starter/blob/main/src/commands/types.ts) ([example](https://github.com/kobili/discord-bot-starter/blob/main/src/commands/foo.ts))
+2. Add the new command to the `commands` Collection found [here](https://github.com/kobili/discord-bot-starter/blob/main/src/commands/index.ts)
+3. Run the `deploy-commands` script to sync the new command to your bot